 In State v.
 Doe the plaintiff was awarded $5,000 for compensatory damages and $150,000 for punitive damages by a jury.
 But under Indiana statute capping punitive damage awards, the plaintiff would receive the full amount of $5,000 for compensatory damages and 25% of $50,000 ($12,500) for a total award of $17,500.
 Indiana’s Violent Crime Victim Compensation Fund would receive $37,500.

-The law firm of Ward & Ward has over 80 years of combined experience in breaking down the facts of a personal injury claim and working with insurance companies on behalf of their clients.
-If you have been injured in an automobile, trucking, motorcycle, or bicycle accident, please feel free to call me at 317-639-9501 for a free consultation.
+Ward & Ward Law Firm has over 80 years of combined experience in breaking down the facts of a personal injury claim and working with insurance companies on behalf of their clients.
+If you have been injured in an automobile, trucking, motorcycle, or bicycle accident, please feel free to call our personal injury lawyer in Indianapolis, IN at 317-639-9501 for a free consultation.